olorunda/tailorSync/docs/user-guide.md

 6. Add a note explaining the update
 7. Click **Save** to update the inventory

+### Tips

+- Set appropriate reorder levels based on usage and supplier lead times
+- Use consistent units of measurement for similar items
+- Regularly audit your physical inventory against system records
+- Categorize items effectively for easier searching and reporting
+- Include supplier information for quick reordering

 ## Messaging

 The messaging module allows you to communicate with your clients and team members.